luisferreira90/JobCloudChallenge/README.md

 - **List invoices:** The user should be able to list the invoices.

-- When a job ad is published, an invoice should be created.

 Here are some additional details :

 - When a job ad is deleted, all of its related data, such as the invoice, should also be deleted.

-- The due date of an invoice is calculated based on the date the job ad was published and the current month.
-For example, if a job ad is published on February 15, 2023, the due date of the invoice will be April 30, 2023.

-- Amount of the invoice is up to you.

 ## Bonus features